Community pharmacies in Surrey Heartlands

 • stop smoking service

-• blood pressure, cholesterol and blood sugar testing
+• blood pressure, cholesterol, and blood sugar testing

 • substance misuse service, including needle and syringe exchange schemes